3D Structure Editor

 This will use the MMFF94s forcefield to run a quick optimization.

-Optimize With GFN-FF (Subscriber Only)
+Optimizing With GFN-FF (Subscriber Only)

 To optimize the structure you have drawn with GFN-FF, select "Optimize with forcefield" (you must be logged in and subscribed to access this feature).